 Saving money for big one-time purchases or to have in case of an emergency is an important part of money management that everyone should be taking part of to help secure a solid financial future for themselves or their family.
 A high-yield savings account can be a useful in these cases, offering a larger annual percentage yield (APY) than a just a ‘regular’ savings account along with the safety of federal insurance.
-That said, if you are looking for a high-yield, interest-bearing savings account with good rates and low fees, an online savings account from Ally Financial may be the right fit for you.
+Above all, if you are looking for a high-yield, interest-bearing savings account with good rates and low fees, an online savings account from Ally Financial may be the right fit for you.

 What is an Ally Online Savings Account ?

 Ally is a full-service online bank with very competitive rates and 24/7 customer support.
 Furthermore, Ally online savings accounts have no minimum balance requirements or service fees.
 As of September 2019, Ally currently offers its members a 1.90% APY on any amount held in their savings accounts with interest that compounds daily.